 Most current HPC systems are heterogenous and use accelerators. oneAPI is a standardized and portable programming model adapted to heterougenuous computing.
 In this course we will provide an introduction to Intel's oneAPI implementation, which supports two portable methods of heterougenuous computing: Data Parallel C++ (DPC) with SYCL and OpenMP for C, C++, and Fortran.
 Both are portable on any Intel CPU and Intel based accelerator.
 The course will give an introduction in these two programming methods, Intel's libraries like oneMKL and tools for performance analysis, profiling, and debugging.
 Further an introduction to Intel's DPC compatibility Tool to facilitate code migration from CUDA to SYCL and to Intel's MPI implementation support with GPU awereness completes the program.
-Insights into migrating an application to oneAPI/SYCL will be provided by GROMACS developers.

 Online course Organizer: HLRS, University of Stuttgart, Germany

 Sep 13, 2023

 Good knowlegde any of C/C++/Fortran and familiarity with usual OpenMP programming is sufficient for the OpenMP part.
 For Data Parallel C++/SYCL knowlegde of C++11 or later is recommended (C++17 very much faciliates SYCL2020 programming).

 Learn more about course curricula and content levels.

 After this course, participants will:

 The preliminary agenda is as follows.
 All times are CEST.

 oneAPI – Introduction to a new Development Environment - Concept and oneAPI Standardization initiative - Intel’s Tools Implementation – Intel oneAPI Toolkits and libs - Transition from Intel Parallel Studio XE to Intel oneAPI toolkits